simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 While running applications in Windows Sandbox, keep in mind that the Sandbox environment is isolated and designed to discard any changes made inside it.
 Therefore, you need to save your files or data outside of the Sandbox if you need to retain them.

 Windows Sandbox is an effective tool for testing unknown software, opening suspicious files, or exploring potentially risky websites.
-It adds an extra layer of protection by ensuring that any malicious activity or unwanted changes are confined within the Sandbox and do not impact your main operating system.
+It adds an extra layer of protection by ensuring that any malicious activity or unwanted changes are confined within the Sandbox and don't impact your main operating system.

 By incorporating Windows Sandbox into your security practices, you can significantly reduce the risks associated with running untrusted applications, protecting your system from potential threats.